Athletics at the 1896 Summer Olympics – Men's pole vault: Records

-William Hoyt set the initial Olympic record at 3.30 metres.
+The following record was established during the competition:

 Schedule

 The exact time of the contest is not known; it was the fourth event of the afternoon session, following the 100 metres final, high jump, and 110 metres hurdles final.
 The pole vault took long enough that it was interrupted by the finish of the marathon.

 Results

 The three Greeks began with the bar at 2.40 metres.
 All three made that mark.
-The bar was then raised .10 metres at a time, eliminating Xydas after he failed the second jump and the other two after they failed the fourth height.
+The bar was then raised 10 centimetres at a time, eliminating Xydas after he failed the second jump and the other two after they failed the fourth height.
 The American pair did not jump at any of those heights, instead beginning at 2.80 metres, a height that gave neither any difficulty.
 Tyler was unable to clear the 3.30 metres height, and Hoyt failed at 3.40 metres only.